 (official seal) (State)

 Certificate No.

-Issue ed under the provisions of the
+Iss sued under the provisions of the

-INTERNATIONAL CODE FOR THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)
+INTERNATIONAL CODE FOR R THE SECURITY OF SHIPS AND OF PORT FACILITIES (ISPS CODE)

-Under the authority of the Governme ent of
+Under the authority of the Governi ment of

-· (name of State)
+, (name of State)

 by

-son(s) or organization authorized)
+(per rsons or organization authorized)

-Name of ship Distinctive number or letters ·

-Port of registry :

-Type of ship : :

-Gross tonnage :

-IMO Number

-Name and address of the Company

-Company Identification Number

-Is this a subsequent, consecutive inte

-n certificate

-12 1 00, 0000 01 10000 01 11111111 111011111

-requirements of section A/19.4.2 of the ISPS Code have been

-complied with.

-This Certificate is issued pursuant to section A/10 4 of the ISPS Code

-This Certificate is issued pursuant to section A/19.4 of the ISLS Code.
+If Yes, date of issue of initial inter THIS IS TO CERTIFY THAT the complied with. nterim certificate?
+Yes/ No im certificate

 This Certificate is valid until

-Issued at
+Issued at ne certificate)

-(place of issue of the Ce

-Date of issue

 Date of issue (signature of the duly authorized official issuing the Certificate)

-(Seal or stam ap of issuing authority, as appropriate)
+(Seal or sta amp of issuing authority, as appropriate)

-(Seat or stant p of issuing aumorny, as appropriate)